 The Masters of Arts in Clinical Mental Health Counseling and in School Counseling are accredited by the Council for Accreditation of Counseling and Related Educational Programs.
 The graduate program in School Counseling is also accredited by the Connecticut State Department of Education.

-Programs for the preparation of elementary, secondary and special education teachers are approved by the Connecticut State Board of Education and the Commission for Higher Education.
+Programs for the preparation of elementary, secondary and special education teachers are approved by the Connecticut State Board of Education and the Office of Higher Education.
 The Initial Teacher Licensure program and the Advanced Teacher Licensure program are also accredited by the National Council for Accreditation of Teacher Education.

 The Master of Arts in Marriage and Family Therapy is approved by the American Association for Marriage and Family Therapy’s Commission on Accreditation for Marriage and Family Therapy Education.

-The Doctor of Nursing Practice program and the post graduate APRN certificate for Psychiatric Mental Health Nurse Practitioners at the University of Saint Joseph are accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate degree program in nursing, master's degree program in nursing, Doctor of Nursing Practice program, and post-graduate APRN certificate program at University of Saint Joseph are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 The Didactic Program in Dietetics and the Dietetic Internship Program are granted accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
 ACEND is recognized by the United States Department of Education (USDE) as the sole accrediting agency for nutrition and dietetics education.